स्वागत خوش آمدید Welcome

 The selections on this site are mostly progressive or classical.
 There are a few exceptions to illustrate different (more conservative) points of view.
 The manager of this site is unabashedly biased (progressive) and the discussion of the reactionary/conservative compositions clearly reflects that bias.

-The selections are grouped into – shaa’er, marsia, quotables.
+The selections are grouped into and the following pages that are cross linked as appropriate.
 There is no rigour (I daresay that there cannot be) in the classifications.
 The following is a brief description of what you will get.

-There is an audio icon at the top and in some cases a musical rendering might also be available.
-Urdu, Hindi and English scripts are given in their respective tabs.
+There is an audio icon at the top and in some cases a musical rendering might also be available. urdu, hindi and English scripts are given in their respective tabs.
 In addition word meanings and notes are given in the “Notes” tab.
-If you hover over any passage, meanings and discussion corresponding to that passage pop-up in a window.
+If you click on any passage, meanings and discussion corresponding to that passage pop-up in a window.
 If you prefer an uninterrupted reading of the nazm/Ghazal in Roman script, you can get that without making the window pop-up.
 On the other hand, the “Notes” tab allows you to scroll down and see original text and meaning and discussion one below the other.

+This is an attempt, by necessity arbitrary, to cross reference all entries into subjects e.g. labour movement under “mazdoor”, feminist themes under “aurat”, reflection of the dynamism of life etc. Any help in creating more cross-connection will be very helpful and I welcome your suggestions.
 A pleasureable experience is to have someone quote relevant “asha’ar” during conversation.
-This stream contains “popular and quotable” asha’ar that you may memorise and use.
+In the theme index are also included collections that contain “popular and quotable” asha’ar that you may memorize and use.
+They are sorted by subject.
 The selection is necessarily subjective.
 It requires wide reading to be able to pick and choose from the vast range available.
 Your contributions will be particularly valuable.
 Readers have found this “short attention span” reading of enjoyable bits of poetry to be valuable.

 I (SM Shahed) am managing the web site but the real spirit behind the work is (1) the beauty of Urdu (2) the power of shu’araa (poets) and (3) the knowledge and wisdom of Moazzam Siddiqi (freely and generously shared with me).